varuncoderise/servv_wp_deployment/wordpress/wp-content/plugins/wp-retina-2x/readme.txt

-=== Perfect Images (Retina, Thumbnails, Replace, CDN) ===
+=== Perfect Images (Replace Media • Generate Thumbnails • Image Sizes • Optimize • HighDPI) ===
 Contributors: TigrouMeow
 Tags: retina, images, replace, size, thumbnail, regenerate, sizes, high-dpi Donate link: https://meowapps.com/donation/
 Requires at least: 5.0
-Tested up to: 6.0.1
+Tested up to: 6.1
-Requires PHP: 7.0
+Requires PHP: 7.3
-Stable tag: 6.2.9
+Stable tag: 6.4.1

-Retina, Regenerate Thumbnails, Image Sizes Management, Replace Images, Image Threshold and more.
+Optimize and manage your images with Perfect Images.
+Easily replace or regenerate existing images in bulk, set custom sizes, improve performance, create retina versions, and more.
+Achieve perfect images for your site with ease.

 == Description ==

-Originally, this plugin only took care of one thing: Retina Images.
-But with time, WordPress installs became more and more complex, and it was decided that this plugin should help you more with your images.
-Here are the main features.
+Take control of your images with Perfect Images!
+This powerful plugin helps you optimize and manage your images with ease.
+Easily replace or regenerate existing images in bulk, set custom sizes, improve performance, and create retina versions for high-quality displays.
+Plus, with features like CDN support and the ability to disable the image threshold, you can fine-tune your image management to suit your specific needs.
+Perfect Images is fast, does not create any new tables in your database, and is fully compatible with other plugins.

+Here's a closer look at the main features of Perfect Images:

+* Manage Image Sizes
+* Replace Image & Media
+* Regenerate Thumbnails
-* Retina Images
+* Retina Images / HighDPI
-* Image Sizes Management
+* CDN (with Image Optimization by EWWW)
 * Disable Image Threshold
-* Regenerate Thumbnails
-* CDN (Image Optimization with EWWW)
-* Replace Images

-=== Retina Images ===
-The plugin creates the image files required by the High-DPI devices and it displays them to your visitors accordingly.
-Your website will look beautiful and crisp on every device!
-The retina images will be generated for you automatically (though you can also do it manually) and served to the retina devices.
-The concept of retina images for full-size images is also a very unique feature which is only provided by this plugin (which is why it became unique).
-More information and tutorial available on the [official website](https://meowapps.com/wp-retina-2x/).
+Originally designed to handle retina images, Perfect Images has evolved to become a must-have tool for any WordPress site.

-=== Image Sizes Management ===
+=== Manage Image Sizes ===
-In WordPress, it's impossible to actually know which sizes are set up by your whole system and even less to control them.
-With Perfect Images, you will be able to disable the sizes you do not want.
-Also, in the Dashboard, you will be able to check which are the sizes created for each of your media entries.
-For example, this will allow you to disable the medium_large, 1536x1536, and 2048x2048 sizes which are now created by WordPress automatically and useless in most cases.
+With this feature, you can easily disable any unnecessary sizes and keep track of the sizes created for each of your media entries.
+This allows you to streamline your image management and get rid of any unnecessary sizes that may be taking up space on your site.
+For example, you can disable the medium_large, 1536x1536, and 2048x2048 sizes that WordPress automatically creates, which are often unnecessary.

+=== Replace Image & Media ===
+This convenient tool allows you to quickly swap out an image for a new one, all from within the plugin's dedicated dashboard, or directly from the Media Library or Edit Attachment pages.
+Say goodbye to the hassle of manually replacing images and streamline your media management.

+=== Regenerate Thumbnails ===
+This feature allows you to update your thumbnails en masse, with a convenient progress bar to keep you informed of the process.
+Plus, Perfect Images handles all the details, including regenerating your retina images and updating your media metadata as needed.

+=== Retina Images / HighDPI ===
+Make your website look stunning on high-DPI devices with Perfect Images.
+This plugin automatically generates and serves beautiful, crisp retina images to your visitors, ensuring that your site looks great on every device.
+Plus, with the option to manually generate retina images and the unique feature of creating retina images for full-size images, you'll have everything you need to make your website stand out.
+Visit the official website for more information and tutorials on how to get the most out of this feature.

 === Disable Image Threshold ===
-Maybe you noticed that, sometimes, you had files suffixed with "-scaled" at the end of their filenames.
-This is because WordPress resizes big images automatically, and it doesn't give you the choice.
-Perfect Images gives you control over this feature.
+This plugin gives you the ability to disable WordPress' automatic image scaling feature, which sometimes results in files with "-scaled" at the end of their filenames.

-=== Regenerate Thumbnails ===
-Every time your registered sizes are changed, you need to regenerate your thumbnails.
-Since Perfect Images does a lot with image sizes, this is a feature which had to be built.
-Of course, it supports bulk actions.

-=== Replace Images ===
-If you wish to replace an image by another one, you can do it very quickly and easily with this plugin.

-=== Optimized ===
-The plugin is very fast and optimized.
-It doesn't create anything in the database.

 === Pro Version ===
 The Pro version adds support for Retina for full-size, support for lazy-loading for your responsive images and various options.
 And it supports my work :)

-=== CSS & Background Images ===
-The plugin cannot inject CSS to handles the images added through CSS, that's both too dangerous and potentially very incorrect.
-However, in its Pro version and with PictureFill, you get an option to replace the inline CSS background image by their retina equivalent.

 = Quickstart =